-This is an LTE cellular trail camera that works on AT&T towers.
 The pictures can be retrieved by a smartphone using the Spypoint app or by connecting to myspypoint.com.
 You do NOT need an AT&T cell phone, any carrier's phone would work for retrieval.
-It is only important that the Link-S ATT has 3 or more bars of AT&T reception.
+It is only important that the Link Dark ATT has 3 or more bars of AT&T reception.

 Photo resolution: 12 mpxl (interpolated)

 Flash Type: Low glow IR

 Day pictures look good and are in-line with all the other Spypoint cameras.
 They have good color but tend to have some blur in low-light conditions.

 Night pictures are decent, for a low glow game trail camera.
 Animals that are close to the camera have a tendency of white-out, however, animals in that 20-45 ft. sweet spot are just what you would expect from a low glow trailcam.

 What if you purchase from us and aren't happy with the image quality?

 This is a common question and we have a very simple solution.
 Call, email, or chat with us and we can take a look at the images and offer suggestions or immediately tell if something is wrong with the camera.
 If so, we will warranty the Spypoint Link-Dark AT&T camera for you (with the free 2-Year warranty you receive from us) or return the camera for a full refund (within 90 days of purchase).
 You have control of the process, remember, we work for you.